canary-for-cognition/multimodal-dl-framework/classifier/README.md

 ### Adding a new dataset

+The procedure to add a new dataset is the following:

+1. **Creating the dataset ID**.
 Each new dataset is associated to a unique ID (e.g. Alzheimer >> `alzheimer`) to allow for it to be referenced in the configuration of the experiment.
+New datasets must be included in the `dataset` folder in a subdirectory named after their IDs (e.g. Alzheimer >> `dataset/alzheimer/...`).
+Note that case sensitivity matters;
+2. **Structuring the dataset**.
+The dataset must be structured as described at *§ General description - Dataset* in this document;
-New datasets must be included in the `dataset` folder and must be coupled with a specific class defining its data grouping policy.
-This class must be defined at `classes/data/groupers` and must sub class `DataGrouper`.
-The dataset must also be structured as described at *§ General description - Dataset* in this document.
+2. **Defininig the grouper**.
+Each dataset must be coupled with a specific class defining its data grouping policy within the splits for the cross-validation (e.g. group patients by subtasks or by cyclic split).
+This class must be defined at `classes/data/groupers` and must subclass `DataGrouper`.

 ### Adding a new modality